cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/how-to/build-content-app/create-a-post.md

 description: How to Build Content app - Create a Post
 ---

-In this section you'll learn how to implement the [Register Essence](/guides/mutation/register-essence) functionality.
+In this section you'll learn how to implement the [Register Essence](/guides/mutation/register-essence) feature.
 We call _essence_ everything that is content and related to it.
 Yes, it's also a NFT.
 It can take the form a post, an article, a soulbound token (SBT) or something completely different that's up to your imagination.

 You'll notice that the process is very similar to the one is described [Subscribe to profile](/how-to/build-content-app/subscribe-to-profile) but there is a small difference.
 When the user creates an essence, a non-fungible token (NFT) is only being created.
 The minting and transferring of the NFT is being executed in the _collect essence_ process to the user that collects it, which you'll learn all about in the upcoming section.